Subcriticality at High Temperatures in Spin Lattice Systems: Introduction

 Secondly, uniqueness of KMS quantum and classical states is proved by considering a condition on the family $\varphi=\{\varphi_\Lambda\}_{\Lambda\Subset\Gamma}$ of classical potentials which involves higher-order derivatives of the potentials.
-While this may appear to be the natural trade-off for obtaining results that are uniform with respect to the dimension of the single-site Hilbert space, we aim to show that it is nevertheless possible to achieve the same uniqueness results under assumptions relying solely on the standard $C^*$-norm of the underlying $C^*$-algebra, without invoking differentiability of the involved potentials.
+While this may appear to be the natural trade-off for obtaining results that are uniform with respect to the dimension of the single-site Hilbert space, we aim to show that it is nevertheless possible to achieve the same uniqueness results under assumptions relying solely on the standard $C^*$-norm of the underlying $C^*$-algebra, without invoking differentiability of the involved classical potentials.
+In fact, the latter is not required in the proof of uniqueness of KMS classical states based on cluster expansion, \textit{cf.} \cite[Thm.
+6.38]{Friedli_Velenik_2017}.
+However, it is less clear how to generalize these results to the quantum setting.

 Finally, the proofs of \cite[Thm.
 4.1-4.7]{Drago_Pettinari_Van_de_Ven_2025} are not sufficiently robust to extend to the case where the main assumptions are imposed only on the multilocal potential $\bar{\Phi}$, without further assumptions on the single-site potential $\Psi$.
 In other words, while \cite[Thm 4.7]{Drago_Pettinari_Van_de_Ven_2025} generalizes \cite[Prop.
 6.2.45]{Bratteli_Robinson_97}, there exists no analogous generalization of \cite[Thm.
 6.2.46]{Bratteli_Robinson_97}.